no heat

 • 1 POST

-My heater isn't working in my car.
+my heater isn't working in my car.
 It blows cold air and the pressure of it is fine, but no heat comes out.
 I change the thermostate and it would heat up just a little, but still blows cold air.
-I don't know what it could be.
-The tempeture gadge only goes about a 3rd of the way and when I turn the heater on it will drop almost all the way to cold then returns.
-What should I do?
+I don't know what it could be. the tempeture gadge only goes about a 3rd of the way and when i turn the heater on it will drop almost all the way to cold then returns. what should i do?

-Wednesday, November 13th, 2019 AT 5:23 PM (Merged)
+Nov 13, 2019 at 5:23 PM (Merged)

 BMRFIXIT